-It can be difficult to find the best information to help your students get into medical school.
+It can be difficult to locate the best information to help your students get into medical school.
 Here are resources to help you guide your students on their path.

 A skills-based test that is used by the majority of medical and dental schools in the UK.
 It takes place in July-September each year.
 Try our free sample test so you can see what your students are facing.

 A knowledge- and skills-based test that is used by some medical and dental schools in the UK, including Oxford and Cambridge medical schools.
 This year, BMAT will take place on 18 October 2023 and will be a pen-and-paper test.

 Traditional interview with panels, or multiple mini interviews that consist of shorter interviews (~8 minutes) at 6-8 stations.